Pete's Eats Cafe

 Pete's Eats is a cafe in Llanberis, North Wales, popular amongst walkers and climbers in the Snowdonia region of mountains.
 Llanberis, at the foot of Snowdon, is one of the traditional starting points for climbs in the Snowdonia National Park.
 The cafe has long been an important centre for climbers, described as "one of the most famous mountaineering hangouts in Britain".
 It even received a small mention in the New York Times as "cheap and filling" and "rowdy fun".

+Pete's Eats closed for the winter in September 2022, and as of May 2023 was undergoing renovation with a re-opening date yet to be announced.

 History

 Pete's Eats opened in August 1978, taking its name from Peter Norton, its proprietor.